 A smart port is a connected port

-Taking the lead in digital transformation enables the Port of Rotterdam to become more efficient, reliable and, as a result, more competitive.
-“By making our application available to ports across the world we can optimise the potential of digital solutions.
+Taking the lead in digital transformation enables the Port of Rotterdam to become more efficient, reliable, and, as a result, more competitive.
+“By making our application available to ports across the world we can optimize the potential of digital solutions.
 The more ports use smart solutions, the more valuable these become.
-The establishment of a separate company for Pronto’s global rollout is an excellent example of this approach,” stated Allard Castelein, CEO Port of Rotterdam Authority.
+The establishment of a separate company for Pronto’s global rollout is an excellent example of this approach,” stated Allard Castelein, CEO of Port of Rotterdam Authority.

 The first PortXchange partnerships have already been signed – with Shell and A.P.
 Moller – Maersk.
 Castelein: “Pronto will be offered in several ports in Europe and the US before the end of the year.
 The ambition for the years ahead is to make Pronto available to ports worldwide.
 Partnerships with major international players like Shell and Maersk play a crucial part in making Pronto a global success.”

 Grahaeme Henderson, Vice President of Shell Shipping & Maritime: “We are moving towards a global, end-to-end digitally connected operating environment for shipping, as in the airline industry.
-For example, at Shell, our onshore digital centre is able to analyse 500 data points a second in real-time from each ship we manage.
+For example, at Shell, our onshore digital center is able to analyze 500 data points a second in real-time from each ship we manage.